OEUG99/Knowledge-Garden/pages/Study Guide___CompTIA Security +.md

 				- What is **Avaliability?** #card
 					- {{cloze Avalibility ensures that the information and systems are ready to meet the needs of legitmate users at the time those users request them.}}
 				- **Availability** is commonly seen through the use of fault tolerances , clustering, backups, etc.
-				- Avaliability threads may come from either attackers seeking the distruption of access or -
+				- Availability threads may come from either attackers seeking the disruption of access or non-malicious sources, such as natural disasters like fires, destroying datacenter that contain valuable information/services.
+					-
 -